This module will allow you to access and start working on Milo.

 The default display shows the main Milo objects: Organisations, Contacts, Volunteering Opportunities and Volunteer Registrations.

-If you don’t work with volunteers, you probably don’t need to have the Volunteering Opportunities or Volunteer Registrations tabs on your display (especially if your permissions do not allow you to view volunteer records).
+If you don’t work with volunteers, you probably don’t need to have the Volunteering Opportunities or Volunteer Registrations tabs on your display.

 Similarly, if you work with reports a lot, you may want to have Reports available as one of the main tabs.